Updates as of July 29, 2022:

 - Aligned with the U.S. Centers for Disease Control (CDC) and the Federal Food and Drug Administration (FDA) to grant emergency use authorization (EUA) of the Novavax COVID-19 Vaccine, Adjuvanted to adults aged 18 and older.

-There are currently three different COVID-19 vaccines available to the public.
+There are four COVID-19 vaccines to choose from

-The Moderna vaccine has full FDA approval for people aged 18 years and older.
+The Moderna vaccine has full FDA approval for people aged 18 and older, and

 - The Johnson & Johnson vaccine has emergency use authorization for people aged 18 and older.

 - 1-dose series (one dose and a booster for those aged 18 and older).